 What are the specifics of the Before School & After School Programs?

 The Before School Program is staffed by Harvard-Kent teachers and staff and is available to all HK students.
 The program is held Monday-Friday beginning at 7:45am.
 Students should enter the school at the Tremont St door.
 The program costs $25 per week per student.
 For a sign up sheet please contact your student’s teacher, Ms. Dariana or the school.

 The After School Program is staffed by Harvard-Kent teachers and staff and is only for students in K1 and K2.
 The program is held Monday-Thursday until 5:30pm.
 Students can be picked up at any time during the program.
 Most days, students are in the gym or schoolyard until 5:00pm and should be picked up at those locations.
-The program costs $20 per week per student.
+The program fee is $400 for the year per student.
 For a sign up sheet please contact your student’s teacher, Ms. Darina or the school.

 What is Harvard-Kent PRIDE?

 Our official school motto is PRIDE, which stands for Purpose, Responsibility, Individuality, Determination, and Engagement.
 Each morning after the Pledge of Allegiance, students recite the HK PRIDE Pledge.
 Students earn “PRIDE Bucks” in school for making great choices throughout the school day and demonstrating HK PRIDE.
 Each week we recognize classrooms that earn the most PRIDE Bucks!

 All HK Staff are important in the daily functioning of our school.
 Here are a few names you should be familiar with before school begins:

 Assistant Principal: Heidi Clement

 Family Liaison: Dariana Arteaga